-Like the 2021 Plan, this Plan was prepared by the MI SANU Working Group on Gender Equality (Working Group), formed through the participation of MI SANU in the Horizon 2020 project LeTSGEPs, in cooperation with MI SANU Council for Responsible Research and Innovation (MI SANU Council for RRI), and the Center for Science and Innovation "Intersection Point", as an advisor to MI SANU in this project
+Like the 2021 Plan, this Plan was prepared by the MI SANU Working Group on Gender Equality (Working Group), formed through the participation of MI SANU in the Horizon 2020 project LeTSGEPs, in cooperation with MI SANU Council for Responsible Research and Innovation (MI SANU Council for RRI), and the Center for Science and Innovation "Intersection", as an advisor to MI SANU in this project.

-The implementation of the Plan will be supervised by the Gender Equality Advisor, the Scientific Council of MI SANU and the Working Group, the Director and the Working Group which will continue its work also after the completion of the Horizon project 2020 LeTSGEPs.
+The implementation of the Plan will be supervised by the Gender Equality Advisor, the Scientific Council of MI SANU, the Working Group, and the Director.
+The Working Group which will continue its work also after the completion of the Horizon project 2020 LeTSGEPs.